-- 1. Manufacturers, authorised representatives and importers, who have not been registered before according to this article, shall submit to the electronic system the information referred to in Annex V, Part A, section 1, before placing a device, other than a custommade device, on the market.
-In cases where the conformity assessment procedure requires the involvement of a notified body the information referred to in Annex V, Part A, Section 1 shall be submitted to the electronic system before applying to a notified body. - 2.
-After having verified the data entered pursuant to paragraph 1, the competent authority shall procure from the electronic system referred to in Article 25 a single registration number ('SRN') and issue it to the manufacturer, the authorised representative or the importer. - 3.
-The manufacturer shall use the single registration number when applying to a notified body for certification according to Article 43 and for entering the electronic system on UDI (in order to fulfil their obligations according to Article 24a(3) and Article 24b(1a), (2), (3) and (3a)). - 4.
-Within one week of any change occurring in relation to the information referred to in paragraph 1, the relevant economic operator shall update the data in the electronic system.
+- 1. Before placing a device, other than a custom-made device, on the market, manufacturers, authorised representatives and importers shall, in order to register, submit to the electronic system referred to in Article 30 the information referred to in Section 1 of Part A of Annex VI, provided that they have not already registered in accordance with this Article.
+In cases where the conformity assessment procedure requires the involvement of a notified body pursuant to Article 52, the information referred to in Section 1 of Part A of Annex VI shall be provided to that electronic system before applying to the notified body. - 2.
+After having verified the data entered pursuant to paragraph 1, the competent authority shall obtain a single registration number ('SRN') from the electronic system referred to in Article 30 and issue it to the manufacturer, the authorised representative or the importer. - 3.
+The manufacturer shall use the SRN when applying to a notified body for conformity assessment and for accessing Eudamed in order to fulfil its obligations under Article 29. - 4.
+Within one week of any change occurring in relation to the information referred to in paragraph 1 of this Article, the economic operator shall update the data in the electronic system referred to in Article 30. - 5.
+Not later than one year after submission of the information in accordance with paragraph 1, and every second year thereafter, the economic operator shall confirm the accuracy of the data.
+In the event of a failure to do so within six months of those deadlines, any Member State may take appropriate corrective measures within its territory until that economic operator complies with that obligation.

-- 5. Not later than one year after submission of the information in accordance with paragraph I, and then every second year thereafter, the relevant economic operator shall confirm the accuracy of the data.
-Without prejudice to the economic operator's responsibility for the data, the competent authority shall verify the confirmed data referred to in Section 1 of Part A of Annex V. In the event of failure to confirm within six months of the due date, any Member State may take appropriate corrective measures within its territory until the obligation referred to in this paragraph is complied with. - 6.
-The data contained in the electronic system shall be accessible to the public. - 7a.
-The competent authority may use the data to administer a fee to the manufacturer, the authorised representative or the importer pursuant to Article 86.
+- 6. Without prejudice to the economic operator's responsibility for the data, the competent authority shall verify the confirmed data referred to in Section 1 of Part A of Annex VI. - 7.
+The data entered pursuant to paragraph 1 of this Article in the electronic system referred to in Article 30 shall be accessible to the public. - 8.
+The competent authority may use the data to charge the manufacturer, the authorised representative or the importer a fee pursuant to Article 111.